rupeshm/ruby_simple/README.md

    - Example: On command prompt ```C:\Documents\GitHub\ruby_simple\ >ruby demo.rb```

 ## Advance Usage
-Note: The default browser set to execute is chrome, change the following snippet in demo.rb file
+Note: The default browser to execute is chrome, change the following snippet in demo.rb file
 ```ruby
 	driver = Selenium::WebDriver.for :chrome
 	to